This information can help you understand why some children's behaviour can be challenging and how to support them.

 If a child or young person needs additional support, this could come from a member of staff or volunteer, a family member, personal assistant or a carer who supports the child.
 Use a Support Carers' Agreement for the people who are not part of the national governing body, event or competition, but support a specific child or young person with a disability.

-Be clear about what behaviour is expected from staff, volunteers, children, parents and carers.
+Be clear about what behaviour is expected from staff, volunteers, children, parents and carers and what is age-appropriate.
 Everyone should be encouraged to agree what are acceptable and unacceptable behaviours, before any activity takes place.
 Parents should help their children to understand how they are expected to behave.
+Our age-appropriate codes of conduct for children and young people can help with this.

 If you’re worried about a child’s safety, mental health or wellbeing, tell the safeguarding lead and follow your organisation's policies and procedures.